khulnasoft/ogplay/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a new feature for Satori
+about: Request a new feature for Ogplay
 ---

 # Feature Request

 ## Description

-What do you want to add to Satori, and why?
+What do you want to add to Ogplay, and why?

 ## Additional Context